karnati-kalyan/Movie-Ticket-Booking/README.md

 ![Preview 2](https://user-images.githubusercontent.com/112768196/205480811-b27b0670-ed1d-4623-a5ba-250189b6498e.png)

 ## Database
 For demonstration purposes, we've integrated an H2 database (local database) with the application, ensuring accessibility for all users.
-However, if you prefer using a different database, simply make the relevant changes in the "application.properties" file.
+However, if you prefer using a different database, simply make the relevant changes in the `application.properties` file.

 ## Sample Data
 To facilitate smooth usage and testing, we've included sample data within the system: